K. K. Haridas

 K. K. Haridas (7 September 1965 – 26 August 2018) was an Indian film director in Malayalam cinema.
 His best known works are Vadhu Doctoranu, Kakkakum Poochakkum Kalyanam and Kinnam Katta Kallan.

 Life

 Haridas was born to Kunjukunju and Sarojini in Mylapra village in Pathanamthitta district, Kerala, India.
 Haridas was married to Anitha and the couple have two children—Haritha and Suryadas.
-Music composer Kannur Rajan is his brother-in-law.
+Music composer Kannur Rajan was his brother-in-law.
 Haridas died on 26 August 2018 (aged 52) at a hospital in Kochi due to cardiac arrest.